-Halloween can be a fun and exciting time for kids.
+We know how exciting Halloween can be for kids!
 These safety tips for parents, children, and homeowners from the Canadian Paediatric Society will help keep everyone safe and happy this Halloween.

 - Do not use masks.
 Masks make it hard for children to see what’s around them, including cars.
 Try a hypoallergenic (less likely to cause an allergic reaction), non-toxic make-up kit instead.